Jan Christian Vestre: 2022

 Vestre AS originally argued that the engagement had been severed due to Extinction Rebellion due their actions at several Swedish airports.
-However in early June, Dagbladet discovered an email from the company's strategy and sustainability manager, that it was because Vestre had been appointed minister in the new government.
+However, in early June, Dagbladet discovered an email from the company's strategy and sustainability manager, that it was because Vestre had been appointed minister in the new government.
 Vestre himself refused to comment on the revelation, with the Ministry of Trade and Fisheries noting that he had cut ties with the company.

 On 28 June, Vestre announced that the Norwegian government would not repurchase equity in the ownership of SAS, notably citing that it had been irrelevant "since day one".
 He did however note that the Norwegian state would prefer to be a constructive creditor and limit losses as much as possible.

 On 5 August, he expressed that a last resort to balance gender equality in company boards might have to be resolved with quotas for private companies.
 He also expressed disappointment in the equality balance, saying "we are in 2022, not 1922".
 He also stated that there are qualified female candidates to sit on a company board, but many of them doesn't have the chance to reach higher in ranks.

 On 16 September, Vestre and the leaders of the Confederation of Norwegian Enterprise and the Norwegian Confederation of Trade Unions presented a negotiated electricity package that could assist over 20,000 companies.
 Despite this, the support scheme is due to expire by the end of the year (2022).

 On 21 October, Vestre presented the government's first ownership message.
-The message included several, including changes to state owned company CEO's salaries, which included that they shouldn't get more then the average salary then the staff in kroner and pennies.
+The message included several, including changes to state owned company CEO's salaries, which included that they shouldn't get more than the average salary then the staff in kroner and pennies.